 Fatty-accumulated HCC model

-Totally 78 four-week-old male Sprague-Dawley rats, weighing 100 ~ 120 g, were randomly divided into either a control group (n = 12) or an NAFLD model group (n = 66).
-All animals were raised at 22 ± 2 ℃, with a light/dark period of 12 h, and a humidity of 55%.
-According to a previous method[8], the rats of the control group were fed with routine diet, whereas those of the NAFLD model group were fed with a high fat diet (10% egg yolk powder, 10% lard, 4% cholesterol, 1% cholic acid, and 75% common feed) for 2 wk.
-Then, the NAFLD rats (n = 42) were given a high fat diet plus 0.05% of 2-fluorenyl acetamide (2-FAA, Sigma, MA, United States) for inducing HCC formation.
+In total, 78 4-wk-old male Sprague-Dawley rats, weighing 100-120 g, were randomly divided into either a control group (n = 12) or an NAFLD model group (n = 66).
+All animals were raised at 22 ± 2 °C, with a light/dark period of 12 h, and a humidity of 55%.
+According to a previous method[8], the rats of the control group were fed a routine diet, whereas those of the NAFLD model group were fed a high fat diet (10% egg yolk powder, 10% lard, 4% cholesterol, 1% cholic acid, and 75% common feed) for 2 wk.
+Then, the NAFLD rats (n = 42) were given a high fat diet plus 0.05% of 2-fluorenyl acetamide (2-FAA, Sigma, St Louis, MO, United States) to induce HCC formation.
 Two control rats, four NAFLD rats, and one HCC rat were sacrificed by ether anesthetization every 2 wk.
-Blood samples were collected from the heart and stored at ﹣20 ℃, and liver tissues were taken after operation, frozen quickly in liquid nitrogen, and stored at ﹣80 ℃.
-Liver tissues were used for oil red O, hematoxylin and eosin (H&E), and immunohistochemical (IHC) staining.
+Blood samples were collected from the heart and stored at -20 °C, and liver tissues were taken after operation, frozen quickly in liquid nitrogen, and stored at -80 °C. Liver tissues were used for Oil red O, hematoxylin and eosin, and immunohistochemical (IHC) staining.
 All in vivo procedures were performed in accordance with the guidelines of the Animal Care and Use Committee of Nantong University, China.

 Histopathological analysis

 Dried paraffin-embedded sections were deparaffinized in xylene, rehydrated with a graded series of ethanol, and stained with hematoxylin for 5 min.
-After that, the sections were immerged in hydrochloric acid and ammonia for seconds, rinsed for one hour, stayed in distilled water for a moment, decolorized with 70% and 90% alcohol for 10 min each, and stained with eosin for 3 min.
+Subsequently, the sections were immerged in hydrochloric acid and ammonia for seconds, rinsed for 1 h, placed in distilled water for a moment, decolorized with 70% and 90% alcohol for 10 min each, and stained with eosin for 3 min.
 After dyeing, the sections were dehydrated with 100% alcohol, cleared with xylene, and sealed with resin.
-Based on the alterations of histopathological characteristics under a microscope, the livers were divided into control, NAFLD, denaturation, precancerousis, and HCC groups.
+Based on the alterations of histopathological characteristics under a microscope, the livers were divided into control, NAFLD, denaturation, precancerosis, and HCC groups.

 Oil red O staining

-According to the kit using instruction, we prepared the application fluid and filtered it.
-The frozen slices stored in the refrigerator at ﹣80 ℃ in advance were placed at room temperature for 10 min, then stained with the reagent one for 15 min and washed with distilled water at 37 ℃ for 20 s.
-After that, they were stained again with the reagent two for 3 ~ 5 min and washed with distilled water at 37 ℃ for 30 s.
-Subsequently, we added the water-based sealant to surface before drying, observed and photographed them under microscope, and then analyzed them by the Image-Pro Plus v6.0 software with integral optic density (IOD) value[17].
-For measurement IOD, the image system comprised a Leica CCD camera DFC420 connected to a Leica DM IRE2 microscope (Leica Microsystems Imaging Solutions Ltd, Cambridge, United Kingdom).
+We prepared the application fluid and filtered it according to the kit manufacturer’s instructions.
+The frozen slices stored in the refrigerator at -80 °C in advance were placed at room temperature for 10 min, then stained with reagent one for 15 min and washed with distilled water at 37 °C for 20 s.
+After that, they were stained again with reagent two for 3-5 min and washed with distilled water at 37 °C for 30 s.
+Subsequently, we added the water-based sealant to the surface before drying.
+The slices were observed and photographed under microscope and analyzed by Image-Pro Plus v6.0 software with integral optic density (IOD) value[17].
+For measuring IOD, the image system comprised a Leica CCD camera DFC420 connected to a Leica DM IRE2 microscope (Leica Microsystems Imaging Solutions Ltd, Cambridge, United Kingdom).
 Photographs of representative fields were captured under high-power magnification (× 200) with Leica QWin Plus v3 software.
 The IOD value of each image was measured with Image-Pro Plus v6.0 software (Media Cybernetics Inc, Bethesda, MD, United States).

 Biochemical analysis

-Serum total cholesterol (Tch) and triglyceride (TG) levels were measured with a kit from Nanjing Jiancheng Biotechnology Company.
+Serum total cholesterol (Tch) and triglyceride (TG) levels were measured with a kit from Nanjing Jiancheng Biotechnology Company (Nanjing, China).
 Briefly, the blank, calibration, and sample wells were set up.
 We added 10 µL distilled water as well as standards and samples with 1000 µL working liquid into corresponding wells.
-After being incubated at 37 ℃ for 10 min, absorbance of each well was read on a spectrophotometer，with 510 nm as the primary wavelength, and the average concentration was calculated according to the formula.
+After being incubated at 37 °C for 10 min, absorbance of each well was read on a spectrophotometer, with 510 nm as the primary wavelength, and the average concentration was calculated according to the formula.

 IHC staining